tera-alkahest/alkahest/README.md

 IP addresses point to where Alkahest is listening for each server.
 Modifying the `hosts` file requires administrative privileges, so you must run Alkahest as administrator.

-To close the Alkahest process properly, press Ctrl-C while the console window is in focus.
-Don't terminate it in any other way as that will not give Alkahest a chance to undo its changes to your `hosts` file.